luchichang/Python-and-Bash-Scripting/JenkinsInstaller/README.md

- this Script file works only on Debian Family
+ ## This Script file works only on Debian Family